Average Fixed Cost Definition

-The Average Fixed Cost (AFC) is the fixed cost which doesn’t change with the change in some number of goods and services produced by a company.
-To put it in a nutshell, AFC is the fixed cost per unit and is calculated by dividing the total fixed cost by the output level.
+The average fixed cost (AFC) is the fixed cost that does not change with the change in the number of goods and services produced by a company.
+To put it in a nutshell, the average fixed cost (AFC) is the fixed cost per unit and is calculated by dividing the total fixed cost by the output level.

-AFC is only for a short run, as no-cost is fixed for a long time.
-When the unit produces increases, the AFC per unit decreases, similarly, when the business produces less unit, the average cost increases per unit.
+Since no cost is fixed for a long time, the average fixed cost is only for a short run.
+When the units of production increase, the average fixed cost per unit decreases.
+Similarly, when the business produces less units, the average cost increases per unit.

 However, only one unit, mostly capital, is fixed.
-Examples of AFC are permanent employees salaries, the mortgage payment on machinery and plant, rent, etc.,
+Examples of average fixed cost are the salaries of permanent employees, the mortgage payment on machinery and plant, rent, and more.

-If the fixed cost of a pen factory is ₹.
-5,000/- and it produces 500 pens, then the average fixed price will be ₹.
-10/- unit.
-Similarly, the factory produces 1000 pens than the cost per unit will be ₹.
-5/- and if the total production is 5000 pens than the price will come down to ₹.
-1/- unit.
+If the fixed cost of a pen factory is ₹5,000/- and it produces 500 pens, then the average fixed price will be ₹10/- per unit.
+Similarly, if the factory produces 1,000 pens, then the cost of a unit will be ₹5/-, and if the total production is 5,000 pens, then the price will come down to ₹1/- per unit.

-So the above example explains that no matter what the output of the product is the cost remains the same, i.e. ₹.
-5000/- remains the same whether the production is 500 or 5,000.
+So, the given example explains that no matter what the output of the product is, the cost remains the same, i.e., ₹5,000/-, whether the production is 500 or 5,000.

 Average Fixed Cost (AFC) in a diagram:

-In the above example, the cost of the product starts to fall with the increase in production.
-The pen per unit started at the price of ₹.
-10/- decreased to ₹.
-1/-.
-The average fixed cost decreases with the rise in the output, however, the capital ₹.
-5,000/- remain fixed.
+In the given example, the cost of the product starts to fall with the increase in production.
+The price of a pen started at the price of ₹10/- and decreased to ₹1/-.
+The average fixed cost decreases with the rise in the output.
+However, the capital ₹5,000/- remains fixed.